asynchronous collaboration

 You can help your team get up-to-date information by using file storage tools like Google Drive and Microsoft OneDrive or knowledge sharing tools like Confluence and Notion.
 These cloud-based platforms allow team members from across the globe to access the files they need, when they need them.

-To truly help your team members stay aligned, informed, and engaged without a meeting, you’ll need a visual collaboration platform.
-Visual collaboration helps teams reach a shared understanding quicker and uncover deeper insights than if relying solely on verbal or text-based communication.
-Teams can use a visual collaboration platform to collaborate asynchronously on anything from brainstorming ideas to designing architectures or even planning new products.
+To truly help your team members stay aligned, informed, and engaged without a meeting, you’ll need a visual collaboration solution.
+Visual collaboration helps teams reach a shared understanding quickly and uncover deeper insights than if relying solely on verbal or text-based communication.
+Teams can use a visual collaboration solution to collaborate asynchronously on anything from brainstorming ideas to designing architectures or even planning new products

-It’s important to note that not all visual collaboration platforms are created equal.
+It’s important to note that not all visual collaboration solutions are created equal.
 Look for solutions that integrate well into your workflow, leverage your existing data, and automate visualizations for you.

 Identify your collaborative needs, compare options, and learn how to choose the best visual collaboration solution for your organization.